Feastio

 Case in point, during our drive up the Sonoma Coast from San Francisco, we passed the annual Bodega Bay Fisherman's Festival.
 Fish featured in several of my meals, including wild flounder at the girl & the fig and salmon at El Dorado Kitchen.

 Local cheeses were also a highlight of our culinary experiences.
-There was the camembert at the cider tasting, burrata appetizers at El Dorado Kitchen and Della Santina's, and the goat cheese on my arugula and fig salad at the girl & the fig.
+I had camembert at the cider tasting, burrata appetizers at El Dorado Kitchen and Della Santina's, and goat cheese on my arugula and fig salad at the girl & the fig.

 Given all the terrific meals you're likely to enjoy, it may help to plan some activities that don't include food and wine.
 Sonoma Valley offers several ways to explore its cultural heritage on foot.